todtec/SC153401/README.md

 # SC113603_2022
-This Repository is for SC113603 Molecular Biology
+This Repository contains the files for bioinformatic workshop in class SC113603 Molecular Biology